Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What are the exact steps to buy property in Central Luzon right now?

-You do not have to be physically present for every step since you can use a Special Power of Attorney to authorize someone to sign on your behalf, but many buyers choose to be in Central Luzon for signing and handover to reduce fraud risk.
+You usually do not need to be physically present for every step if you use a properly prepared Special Power of Attorney that works for Philippine signing and registration.

 We have a document entirely dedicated to the whole buying process our pack about properties in Central Luzon.